zeroincombenze/l10n-italy-supplemental/sale_delivery_state_z0/readme/DESCRIPTION.rst

 sale order line.
 Those line are special as they will never be considered delivered.
 Delivery fees lines are ignored in the computation of the delivery state.

-This module is the backport from Odoo 12.0
+This module is the backport from Odoo 12.0.
+Its name is *sale_delivery_state_zo* to avoid conflict with OCA module *sale_delivery_state* that is avaialbel starting from Odoo 12.0.
+You should rename this module into *sale_delivery_state*.